-Public ideas concerning marriage have evolved tremendously in recent years, and many couples are opting for alternatives to traditional marriage like cohabitation and common law marriage.
+Public ideas concerning marriage have evolved tremendously in recent years.
+Many couples are opting for alternatives to traditional marriage like cohabitation and common law marriage.
 While these options aren’t as formal or binding in most cases as a typical marriage, the couples in these arrangements still have legal options for financial security and asset protection.
 Cohabitation agreements and declarations of informal marriage are important topics in Texas family law.

 Believe it or not, oral agreements do in fact carry weight in legal disputes.
 If one partner claims an oral agreement about the use and ownership of a shared vehicle or another asset, the other partner will need to find a way to disprove the claim.

-Texas law simply requires both partners to be over the age of 18, live together in Texas, and not be married to anyone else.
+Texas law requires both partners to be over 18, live together in Texas, and not be married to anyone else.
 The law also requires that the couple present themselves as a married couple to others.
 This can include the couple stating publicly they are married or keeping up the appearance of being a married couple with friends and relatives.
 This aspect of common law marriage does not necessarily require documented evidence.
 The court can infer this aspect of the marriage based on the evidence on a case-by-case basis.

 A Declaration of Informal Marriage is a crucial document for couples in these situations.
 This is especially true when it comes to divorce and inheritance.
 A spouse in a common law marriage can claim a share of a deceased partner’s estate if the decedent did not have a will stating other intentions.
 In a divorce, a Declaration of Informal Marriage may determine each divorcing spouse’s property rights.

 Abraham Kant Esquire of SSJM Family Law provides robust legal services to our clients in the Central Texas area.
 Contact us today for a consultation with our Austin cohabitation lawyer if you believe you are heading for any type of common law marriage or cohabitation dispute.